Automation

 However, a lot of data is still trapped in physical documents and forms.
 About 80% of data is unstructured, which means it's not in a format that computers can easily analyze.
 This includes data like emails, images, PDFs, and handwritten documents.

 Businesses need to capture this data and convert it into a digital format to unlock its value.
-This is where data capture comes in.

 How to Capture Data?